 Before David met me I don’t think he even knew what high tea was.
 Now he is a convert, he loves it as much as I do so don’t think it is only for the ladies.
 Don’t get me wrong, afternoon tea with a bunch of girlfriends, in a lovely setting, is a fantastic way to spend time catching up on gossip with the girls.
 Throw in some bubbles and it’s perfect!

-As you can see going to afternoon tea is not cheap and not something we do on a regular basis but it is a splendid way to spend an afternoon to rest the weary feet while travelling or as part of a stay-cation with friends or that special someone.
+As you can see going to afternoon tea is not cheap and not something we do on a regular basis.
+However, it is a splendid way to spend an afternoon to rest the weary feet while travelling or as part of a stay-cation with friends or that special someone.

 Disclaimer: We were not paid for any of these reviews, all opinions are our own as always.